The connection between representation theory and Schubert calculus: Concluding remarks

 In the middle of the last century, there emerged two effectively different approaches to the study of the cohomology of principal bundles and homogeneous spaces of Lie groups.
 The techniques used in this paper derive from \'E.\ Cartan's method of invariant differential forms \cite{ECar} and its later extension by H.\ Cartan \cite{Car}.
 An alternative approach, espoused by Borel \cite{Bo1} among others, used the methods of classical algebraic topology.
 The theorems proved by these two schools were frequently identical, although the results obtained by topological methods were usually with $\Z$ or $\Z_p$ coefficients.
 These latter techniques were applied by Borel and Hirzebruch \cite{BH} to connect the theory of characteristic classes to the cohomology of homogeneous spaces $G/U$, by interpreting the former as elementary symmetric functions in certain roots of $G$ (or their squares).

 Ehresmann \cite{E} investigated the topology of complex Grassmann manifolds (and other hermitian symmetric spaces) by studying the algebra of $K$-invariant differential forms on them ($K=U(N)$ for $X=G(m,n)$).
 This relies on the fact that the invariant forms are harmonic for the natural hermitian structure on $X$, which implies that the ring of all such forms is isomorphic to $H^*(X)$.
 Kostant \cite{Ko1} \cite{Ko2} later found analogues of these results for arbitrary (generalized) flag manifolds.
 The representation theory used to determine the $K$-invariant forms in this program does not directly relate the multiplicities $c^{\nu}_{\l\mu}$ in equations (\ref{gltensor}) and (\ref{gmncup}).
 Note however that the cited works of \'E.\ Cartan and Ehresmann were used by Chern in his fundamental paper on the characteristic classes of complex manifolds \cite{Ch1}.
+More recently, Stoll \cite{St} used fiber integration to study the algebra of invariant forms on the Grassmannian, but his work does not address the question posed in the Introduction.

 Following \cite{SGA6}, \cite{V} and \cite{Be}, the isomorphism between $\mbox{gr}\sR(G)$\ and $\Pol(\lie{g})^G$ in Sec.\ \ref{prob} may be used to construct the Chern-Weil (or characteristic) homomorphism in algebraic geometry.
 Let $P\ra X$ be a principal $G$-bundle over a smooth algebraic variety $X$ and let $CH^*(X)$ denote the Chow group of algebraic cycles on $X$ modulo rational equivalence.
 The Grothendieck group $K(X)$ of vector bundles on $X$ is a $\l$-ring, with the $\l$-operations induced by exterior powers.
 According to \cite[Exp.\ XIV]{SGA6}, the graded ring $\mbox{gr}K(X)\otimes\R$ is canonically isomorphic to the real Chow ring $CH^*_{\R}(X)=CH^*(X)\otimes\R$.
 There is a natural $\l$-ring homomorphism $\pi:\cR(G)\ra K(X)$, defined by sending a representation $G\ra GL(E)$ to the associated vector bundle $P\times_{G}E$ over $X$.
 The characteristic homomorphism is the induced map